Teacher Tax Deductions Thumbnail

 4. Clothing and Laundry Expenses

-Remember: if your employer buys the clothing for you or reimburses you for your purchase you can’t claim a teacher tax deduction for uniform expenses.
+Remember: if your employer buys the clothing for you or reimburses you for your purchase, you can’t claim a teacher tax deduction for uniform expenses.
 The same applies if you’re allocated a uniform or laundry allowance.

 Work clothing that you can claim a teacher tax deduction for includes: